mff-uk/sparqless/docs/observation.md

 existence.

-Therefore the observation logic is split up into observer classes, namely `EndpointObserver` and `InitEndpointObserver`.
+Therefore the observation logic is split up into observer classes, namely `EndpointObserver`s and `InitEndpointObserver`s.
 These observers each collect a specific set of observations. `EndpointObserver`s may declare dependencies on observations produced by other observers.
 `InitEndpointObserver`s do not required any previous observations to